What to do when an employee doesn't work their notice period

 Normally, the employee would meet the obligation to work for the notice period, but the employer and employee can agree to:

 • Pay the employee instead of them coming to work for some or all of the notice period (sometimes called “payment in lieu” or “garden leave”).
-This can only be done if it’s in the employment agreement or is agreed to by both parties.
+This can only be done if it’s specified in the employment agreement or both parties agree to it.

 This is useful in cases where the person is being made redundant, is creating a distraction to other workers, or they have access to commercially sensitive information and is going to work for a competitor.

 • Waive all or some of the notice period if the employee asks or agrees.
-(This might happen if the employee is leaving for a new job and can start right away).
+(This might happen if the employee is leaving for a new job and wants to start right away).
 In this situation, the employee won’t be paid for the portion of notice period they don’t work

 During the notice period